An Unbiased Opinion?

 Before you come down on either side, it’s important to remember that, as with many issues, people will have their own agenda; every study is funded by a party with a vested interest in the results.
 The big soya companies (many of whom advocate genetic modification) obviously want us to think of their product as a good purchase, and have very powerful lobby pushing for official endorsement of health claims.
 While on the other hand, equally powerful pharmaceutical companies are loathed to have any natural (and unpatentable) products reduce the need for drugs such as HRT.
 What with dairy producers, who certainly don’t want trends to shift from milk to soya – there is little room for unbiased research and information.

 In the world of optimum nutrition though, soya is regarded a superfood, and indeed, many studies have shown it to be not just a valuable part of any healthy diet but also therapeutic in certain cases.
 Perhaps soya’s most widely known benefit is its effect on hormonal balance.
-It is one of the richest natural sources of isoflavones, a type of phytoestrogen, or plant oestrogen.
+It is one of the richest natural sources of Isoflavones are naturally occurring compounds – many act as phyto-oestrogens.
+An example of an isoflavone is Soya Isoflavones…., a type of phytoestrogen, or plant Oestrogen is one of the main female sex hormones…..
 Many hormonally-related problems such as premenstrual syndrome, polycystic ovaries, breast and prostate cancers are partly attributed to an increasing exposure to oestrogen-like, hormone-disrupting chemicals in our environment.
 Phytoestrogens are said to help to block the effect of any such excess oestrogen.
 This may initially seem contradictory, given that they are oestrogen-like, but this is how it works: phytoestrogens dock onto oestrogen receptor sites on cells, basically blocking out the stronger, more harmful, oestrogen-like substances.